Yun-Seo1/Open-World/README.md

 Update v0.2.0 (Release Date: TBA)

 Additions:
--New menu option
+- New menu option

 Bug Fixes:
 - Fixed a bug when you choose a be right back option

 Planned:
--Unhard code images/sprites and files
+- Unhard code images/sprites and files

 # BETA TEST:
 This is just a beta test and everything is subject to change